andreros/playground/awesome-development/readme.md

 - [Mozilla MDN Web Docs - JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) - (Free) A guide that shows you how to use
 JavaScript and gives an overview of the language, by Mozilla.
-- [You might not need jQuery](http://youmightnotneedjquery.com/) - (Free) jQuery and its cousins are great, and by all means use them if it makes it easier to develop your application, by Zack Bloom and Adam Schwartz.

-If you're developing a library on the other hand, please take a moment to consider if you actually need jQuery as a dependency.
+- [You might not need jQuery](http://youmightnotneedjquery.com/) - (Free) jQuery and its cousins are great, and by all means use them if it makes it easier to develop your application.
+If you're developing a library on the other hand, please take a moment to consider if you actually need jQuery as a dependency, by Zack Bloom and Adam Schwartz.

 ### Workshops